Sick Leave & Disability

 If you are a member of the Saskatchewan Teachers’ Superannuation Plan, you may also be entitled to a disability benefit from that plan.
 Contact the Saskatchewan Teachers’ Superannuation Commission for more information.

-If you expect to be off work beyond the date for which you will receive accumulated sick leave payments, contact the Income Continuance Plan immediately to avoid experiencing a gap in financial support during your medical leave.
+If you expect to be off work beyond the date for which you will receive accumulated sick leave payments, contact the Teachers’ Long-Term Disability Plan immediately to avoid experiencing a gap in financial support during your medical leave.
 If your application is completed in a timely manner and your disability claim is approved, disability benefits will begin when your accumulated sick leave payments end.

 Board’s Duty to Accommodate